 Other Expenses

-Actual costs shall be reimbursed for certain extraordinary expenses including transcripts, deposition costs, witness fees, subpoena service, and postage when itemized with receipts.
+Actual costs shall be reimbursed for certain extraordinary expenses including transcripts, deposition costs, document management and trial technology services provided by external vendors or consultants, witness fees, subpoena service, and postage when itemized with receipts, and for other disbursements that are reasonable and necessary to the prosecution of the State’s claims and not specifically precluded from reimbursement under this Contract.
 Routine expenses such as office supplies, word processing, or secretarial costs are not reimbursable.
-Contractor shall obtain the AGO’s approval before incurring any individual expense exceeding One Thousand and 00/100 Dollars ($1,000.00).
+Contractor shall obtain the AGO’s approval before incurring any individual expense exceeding Five Thousand and 00/100 Dollars ($5,000.00)., provided, that Contractor may be reimbursed for categories of expenses which individually or collectively exceed $5,000.00 (e.g., transcripts of depositions) with advance AGO approval of such expense categories.

 ATTACHMENT C STANDARD STATE PROVISIONS FOR CONTRACTS AND GRANTS REVISED DECEMBER 15, 2017